Lisa17-10/Lisa17-10.github.io/aboutme.md

 ## We are the Wingmates!

-We are a couple originally from India, residing in Oklahoma, USA, who love to watch and take pictures of bird and wildlife.
+We, Pratyay and Sreemala, are a couple originally from India, currently residing in Oklahoma, USA, who love to watch and take pictures of bird and wildlife.
 Before moving to Oklahoma, we spent 3 years in Denver, where we started birding and photography more seriously.
 As time went by, we became more fascinated with nature and its beauty.
 Even a boring day can be an enticing one if you are outdoors.
-Our interests have taken over every aspect of nature, form birds to wild animals, from flowers to insects, from lakes to oceans and God knows what else.
+Our interests have taken over every aspect of nature, from birds to wild animals, from flowers to insects, from lakes to oceans and God knows what else.
 We find so much joy and happiness being outside and everyday feels like an outdoor class!

 Along our journey we have made some wonderful friends and met some awesome people.
 We have learnt so much, which, of course, is just a miniscule amount of all that we can possibly learn!
 We would love to share our adventures through our lenses with you all.
 We hope you will join us in our adventure and appreciate nature as much as we do.
 A picture can tell you a thousand words and we hope our story reaches you with warmth and hope.